 Many FSP people oppose requiring polio vaccination (or any vaccination, measles, mump, tetanus) for kids to attend public schools.
 Again the right of the individual to place the group at threat.

 Government requiring the individual to not be a threat to others or a burden to others.
+Many also oppose requirements for health insurance as a government intrusion into their lives.

 If we had an Ebola outbreak in New Hampshire and vaccine to prevent it, would you oppose mandatory vaccinations, knowing those who refused vaccination could pose a threat to the entire population by getting and spreading Ebola?